chidimo/react-drag-drop-browser/README.md

 # `react-drag-drop-browser`

 Simple, customizable react drag and drop component.
-Also has a file browser.
+Also comes with a file browser.

 See demo <https://codesandbox.io/embed/react-drag-drop-browser-demo-6j6rl>